rafaelmachadorocha/chat-redux/README.md

 # React + redux chat
-Pick a channel and submit messages.
+Pick a channel and send messages.
 Made with React + Redux and an API.